 What this means for students: Earning an MBA is about learning the business principles that will help you become a leader in your field and allow you to take advantage of high-profile opportunities when they arise.
 Quantic’s talent platform is tailor-made to partner ambitious students with opportunities that will help them shine.

-The free MBA is aimed at early-career professionals who show an aptitude for business leadership.
-Specifically, the program requires a bachelor’s degree, a minimum of two years of industry experience, and English language proficiency.
+The MBA is aimed at early-career professionals who show an aptitude for business leadership.
+It is true rival to elite traditional MBAs and includes specialized coursework, group projects, proctored presentations, one-on-one faculty consultations, library and database resources, and virtual and in-person events.
+The program requires a bachelor’s degree, a minimum of two years of industry experience, and English language proficiency.
 This program values but does not require business experience.

 10. Executive MBA